analytixncs/analytix-docs/docs/analytix/analytix-setup.md

 ---

-Your end users should be using Internet Explorer with the Qlikview IE Plugin.
 When exporting to Excel it is important to also have your selection criteria exported in the Excel file.
-To make sure that you are set up to do this, follow the below procedures.
+Enabling this feature is different depending on which browsers your users are using.

+### Using the IE Plugin

+If your end users are using Internet Explorer with the Qlikview IE Plugin, you can setup your exports to include a *selection stamp*.

 1. Open Analytix in a browser and drop down the Menu Toolbar and select User Preferences.